IBMStreams/streamsx.documentation/docs/python/tutorial_python.md

 weight: 10
 published: true
 ---
+**Attention:** Don't try this just yet.
+It won't work :-)

-You can create an app in your Python environment, and then deploy the app to an instance of the Streaming Analytics service running on IBM Bluemix.
+You can create an application in your Python environment, and then deploy the application to an instance of the IBM Streaming Analytics service on IBM Bluemix.

 The Streaming Analytics service is built on IBM Streams technology.
-You do not need a local version of IBM Streams to build apps for the service.
+You do not need a local version of IBM Streams to build Python applications for the service.

-This tutorial shows how to build a simple app with Python.
-The app runs as a job in your Streaming Analytics instance.
+This tutorial shows how to build a simple "Hello World!" application with Python.
+The application runs as a job in your Streaming Analytics instance.

-*Note:* Familiarity with Python is recommended.
+Familiarity with Python is recommended.
 This tutorial requires a Python 3.5 environment.

 ## Setting up your environment